-Designed to slow-down the process of wearing out of the self-winding mechanism, the declutchable rotor is what it is: a rotor that, colloquially speaking, disengages its “clutch” the same way an automatic gearbox declutches, um, automatically when you press on the brake pedal while stopping at a traffic light.
+During the SIHH 2011 event, Richard Mille has presented its RM 030 model with a so-called “declutchable” rotor: a complication that, unlike a something as unnecessarily sophisticated as a tourbillon or a minute repeater, is not just nice to have but is actually quite useful for many reasons.
+Designed to slow-down the process of wearing-out of the self-winding mechanism, the declutchable rotor is what it is: a rotor that, colloquially speaking, disengages its “clutch” the same way an automatic gearbox declutches, um, automatically when you press on the brake pedal while stopping at a traffic light.
 In this particular instance, the winding system is physically disengaged from the winding barrel as soon as the estimated power reserve reaches the 50-hour mark.

-This must come in handy in two instances: (1) when you wear the watch on a daily while being a physically active person whose movements constantly “recharge” the spring barrels, and (2) when you are not that active and/or wear the watch not as often and have to manually rewind it each time you take it out of the safe.
-Oh, and, of course, there is a third use-case scenario: you prefer to keep your self-winding watches in a winding machine that, if done on a regular basis, too may result in untimely death of your precious (in all meanings of the word) timekeeper’s mechanism.
-So, there are actually three instances you may find the declutchable rotor useful, not two.
+This must come in handy in two instances: (1) when you wear the watch on a daily while being a physically active person whose movements constantly “recharge” the spring barrels, and (2) when you are not that active and/or don’t rotate through your collection as fast and have to manually rewind it each time you take it out of the safe.
+Oh, and, of course, there is a third use-case scenario: you prefer to keep your self-winding watches in a winding machine that, if done regularly, too may result in the untimely death of your precious (in all meanings of the word) timekeeper’s mechanism.
+So, there are three instances you may find the declutchable rotor useful, not two.
 Okay.

 When the amount of stored energy drops below forty hours, the rotor re-engages the winding barrel and again starts to pump it up with power.

-An owner will always be able to see whether the watch is winding or not thanks to a special “on/off” indicator positioned at 12 o’clock.
+An owner will always be able to see whether the mechanism is winding or not thanks to a special “on/off” indicator positioned at 12 o’clock.

 A power reserve indicator at 9 o’clock makes living with the system even more comfortable.